AscilCH/codeforces-test-case-generator/README.md

 A user-friendly desktop application built with Python and Tkinter (ttk) to generate customizable test cases for competitive programming problems, particularly useful for platforms like Codeforces, LeetCode, etc.

 ![Screenshot Placeholder](img.png)
-*(Suggestion: Replace placeholder.png with an actual screenshot of the running application)*

 ## Features